 What if My Property is Designated as a Local Historic Property?

-If the property in question is designated as a local historic property that means that any time you would like to make modifications to the property (structure and site included) you will need to follow the steps for obtaining a certificate of appropriateness (COA) prior to pulling necessary permits and beginning work.
+If the property in question is designated as a local historic landmark or is located with a local historic district, then modifications to the property (building or site) will require a Certificate of Appropriateness (COA) prior to pulling other related permits and beginning work.